 Home to one of the largest dry caverns in the nation, Grand Canyon Caverns are at a depth of 200 feet below the surface.
 Located along historic Route 66 in northern Arizona, this natural limestone cave has been a popular roadside attraction since it was first discovered in 1927.

 Visitors take an elevator down to the caverns, descending 21 stories into the earth.
 The elevator is the only way to enter and exit the caverns.
-The original natural cave entrance is closed off because the Hualapai Indians consider this area of the cave a sacred burial place.
-The caverns feature two main chambers, the ‘Chapel of the Ages’ and the ‘Halls of Gold’.
+The original natural cave entrance is closed off because the Hualapai Indians consider this cave area a sacred burial place.
+The caverns feature two main chambers, the ‘Chapel of the Ages’ and the ‘Halls of Gold.’

 Grand Canyon Caverns Tours